Timothy J. Kadavy

-Timothy James Kadavy (born November 25, 1963) is a retired United States Army lieutenant general, who served as the 20th director of the Army National Guard from March 27, 2015 to March 25, 2019.
-He previously served as the special assistant to the vice chief of the National Guard Bureau, the adjutant general of the Nebraska National Guard, Deputy Director of the Army National Guard, and as the commander of Combined Joint Inter Agency Task Force-Afghanistan, which was part of the NATO International Security Assistance Force mission in that country.
+Timothy James Kadavy (born November 25, 1963) is a retired United States Army lieutenant general, who served as the 20th director of the Army National Guard from March 27, 2015, to March 25, 2019.
+He previously served as the special assistant to the vice chief of the National Guard Bureau, the adjutant general of the Nebraska National Guard, deputy director of the Army National Guard, and as the commander of Combined Joint Inter Agency Task Force-Afghanistan, which was part of the NATO International Security Assistance Force mission in that country.
 Kadavy was nominated by the President to become the Vice Chief of the National Guard Bureau with the rank of lieutenant general, on March 5, 2019.
 The Senate returned his nomination to the president without action on January 3, 2020.
-After leaving his assignment as the director of the Army National Guard, he served as a two-star special assistant to the chief of the National Guard Bureau from May 23, 2019 until his retirement on August 3, 2020.
+After leaving his assignment as the director of the Army National Guard, he served as a two-star special assistant to the chief of the National Guard Bureau from May 23, 2019, until his retirement on August 3, 2020.
 He retired from the Army with the rank of lieutenant general after over 36 years of service.

 Early life

-Timothy James Kadavy was born in Lincoln, Nebraska on November 25, 1963, the son of Leo I. Kadavy and Rose Bohaty Kadavy.
+Timothy James Kadavy was born in Lincoln, Nebraska, on November 25, 1963, the son of Leo I. Kadavy and Rose Bohaty Kadavy.
 He graduated from Omaha's Millard South High School in 1982 and enlisted in the Nebraska Army National Guard.
-He received his commission as a second lieutenant of Armor from the Reserve Officers' Training Corps program at the University of Nebraska in 1987.
+He received his commission as a second lieutenant of Armor from the Reserve Officers' Training Corps program at the University of Nebraska–Lincoln in 1987.